ainfosec/gr-j2497/README.md

 This project is an implementation of a J2497 (PLC4TRUCKS) receiver that can be used with any GNU Radio SDR capable of receiving 100 kHz - 400 kHz.
 For RTL-SDR and others, this will require an upconverter.
 Below is an example receiver configuration using an active antenna, Ham It Up, and an RTL-SDR to upconvert the signals to 125 MHz.

 ![antenna](/examples/images/antenna.jpg)

-The custom blocks send UDP packets that are compatible with the `j1708_logger.py` script for https://github.com/TruckHacking/py-hv-networks and the `j1708dump.py` command of https://github.com/TruckHacking/plc4trucksduck, e.g. you can dump PLC traffic with `j1708dump.py --interface=plc` while running the flow graphs in `/examples`.

 # Signal